Helping Victims Find Justice

 There is no way to know if a driver traveling near you is drunk until it is too late.
 A driver who fails to use the same care as you behind the wheel must be held accountable for such actions.
 If the driver faces criminal charges for the drunk driving accident, the criminal proceedings will have little impact on your civil case.

-At the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, our team takes great pride in our customer service.
+At the Dolman Law Group Accident Injury Lawyers, PA, we take great pride in our customer service.
 We keep our clients informed throughout the process of their cases.
-We listen and answer any questions you may have regarding insurance negotiations or a trial.
+In addition, we listen and answer any questions you may have regarding insurance negotiations or a trial.

 What Our Clients Have to Say: